On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Global Carbon Analysis

 \subsection{Carbon's Magnitude and Variance}

-Since spatiotemporal workload shifting exploits differences in grid carbon intensity across time and regions, we analyze carbon traces from 123 regions across all give continents to understand their characteristics.
-Note that many of these regions have cloud data centers from hyperscaler cloud providers.
-Our analysis examines the average carbon intensity of each region and hourly variations in the carbon intensity, expressed as the coefficient of variation of each region's carbon intensity.
-Figure \ref{fig:daily_mean_cv} depicts the average and the coefficient of variation (CV) of each region.
-The dotted lines in the figure represent the average carbon intensity (CI) and the average CV across all regions.
+Since spatiotemporal workload shifting exploits differences in grids' carbon-intensity across time and regions, we analyze carbon traces from \regioncount regions across all five continents to understand their characteristics.
+Note that many of these regions have cloud datacenters from hyperscale cloud providers.
+Our analysis examines the average carbon-intensity of each region and hourly variations in the carbon-intensity, expressed as the coefficient of variation\footnote{Variability is quantified using the coefficient of variation, which is computed as the standard deviation divided by the mean.} of each region's carbon-intensity.
+Figure \ref{fig:analysis1}(a) depicts the average and the coefficient of variation (CV) of each region.
+The dotted lines in the figure represent the average carbon-intensity (CI) and the average CV across all regions.
 As shown, the dotted lines also partition the figure into 4 quadrants, that represent four combinations of low and high CI and low and high CV, e.g., the bottom left quadrant is the low-low quadrant where regions have low CI and low CV and so on.

-Overall, electric grids that largely depend on fossil fuels to generate electricity have above average (``high'') carbon intensity, while regions with a high degree of renewable sources such as hydro, geothermal, solar, and wind have below average (``low'') carbon intensity.
-Similarly, since electricity generation from fossil fuels tends to be stable over time, grids that derive electricity from such sources exhibit low variations in carbon intensity.
-Conversely, grids with higher fractions of intermittent sources, such as wind and solar, exhibit higher variations in hourly carbon intensity.
+Overall, electric grids that largely depend on fossil fuels to generate electricity have above average (``high'') carbon-intensity, while regions with a high degree of renewable sources such as hydro, geothermal, solar, and wind have below average (``low'') carbon-intensity.
+Similarly, since electricity generation from fossil fuels tends to be stable over time, grids that derive electricity from such sources exhibit low variations in carbon-intensity.
+Conversely, grids with higher fractions of intermittent sources, such as wind and solar, exhibit higher variations in hourly carbon-intensity.